Children and Anxiety

 Kari Dyregrov, PhD

-Background: Previous research on children living with parental
+Background: Previous research on children living with parental cancer has mainly

 focused on the psychosocial challenges, but few studies have explored their